-Table 4 shows frequent statistical levels of significance between the variables that are compared further below in Figure 1, grouping the variables by the participants demographics.
+Fig 4 shows frequent statistical levels of significance between the variables that are compared further below in Fig 5, grouping the variables by the participants demographics.

-Figure 1: Mean survey scores by source (e.g. UK aquarist etc) for all 12 questions asked regarding the acceptability of feeding various live aquatic animals to one another ‘on show’, i.e. potentially in view of the public.
+Fig 5: Mean survey scores by source (e.g. UK aquarist etc) for all 12 questions asked regarding the acceptability of feeding various live aquatic animals to one another ‘on show’, i.e. potentially in view of the public.
 Likert scale (y-axis) ranged from 1 (least acceptable) to 5 (most acceptable), after recoding.
 The red line indicates the middle available score (i.e. ‘unsure’).
 Therefore, scores above the red line indicate that the practice is considered acceptable. * = p=<0.05 ** = p=<0.001

-Figure 2: Mean survey scores by source (e.g. UK aquarist etc) for all 12 questions asked regarding the acceptability of feeding various live aquatic animals to one another ‘off show’, i.e. not in view of the public.
+Fig 6: Mean survey scores by source (e.g. UK aquarist etc) for all 12 questions asked regarding the acceptability of feeding various live aquatic animals to one another ‘off show’, i.e. not in view of the public.
 Liker scale (y-axis) ranged from 1 (least acceptable) to 5 (most acceptable), after recoding.
 The red line indicates the middle available score (i.e. ‘unsure’).
 Therefore, scores above the red line indicate that the practice is considered acceptable. * = p=<0.05 ** = p=<0.001

 Multiple post hoc comparisons (Bonferroni corrected) revealed where significances lay within the survey data arranged by source (i.e. UK aquarist etc.).
 For example, within the ‘fish to shark on show’ question significant differences lay between: UK aquarist and US aquarist (p = 0.032); UK aquarist and Zoo visitor (p <0.001) and UK aquarist and Aquarium visitor (p <0.001).
-A brief summary table has been made to indicate the significant comparisons found in table 5.
+A brief summary table has been made to indicate the significant comparisons found in S2 table (in the supplementary materials) seen below in fig 7.

-Table 5: Summary of the Significant Pairwise data:
+Fig 7: Summary of the Significant Pairwise data: